co-cart/co-cart/readme.txt

 * Update items in the cart.
 * Remove items from the cart.
 * Restore items to the cart.
 * Calculate the totals.
-* Get the cart totals.
+* Retrieve the cart totals.
 * View the cart contents.
-* Get the item count.
+* Retrieve the item count.
 * Empty the cart.
 * Supports [authentication via WooCommerce's method](https://cocart.xyz/authenticating-with-woocommerce-heres-how-you-can-do-it/).